Delhi Result 2020: On Promise Day, Congress promises to rebuild, revive; Accepts Delhi mandate

 All India Congress Committee (AOCC) Delhi in-charge PC Chacko said the message of Delhi polls is that the "most toxic campaign" unleashed by PM Modi and Shah has been defeated by the people of the national capital.

-On the other side, incumbent AAP MLA Amanatullah Khan is heading for a victory from the Okhla constituency, which has been a centrestage for protesters who raised their voice against the new citizenship law.
+On the other side, incumbent AAP MLA Amanatullah Khan is heading for a victory from the Okhla constituency, which has been a centre stage for protesters who raised their voice against the new citizenship law.

 According to election trends, Khan is leading against his BJP rival Braham Singh by a margin of 28,501 votes.
-In the initial trends, Singh was leading by 194 votes, but Khan later look a huge lead and is all set to retain the seat.
+In the initial trends, Singh was leading by 194 votes, but Khan later took a huge lead and is all set to retain the seat.

 Shaheen Bagh and Jamia Nagar fall under the Okhla constituency.
-Shaheen Bagh has become a centrestage of protest against the Citizenship (Amendment) Act where women with young children have been on a sit-in protest for nearly two months.
+Shaheen Bagh has become a centre stage of protest against the Citizenship (Amendment) Act where women with young children have been on a sit-in protest for nearly two months.

-Less than two kilometres away from Shaheen Bagh, students from the Jamia Millia Islamia, with the support of Jamia Nagar locals, have been holding protest on the road outside the varsity against the CAA.
+Less than two kilometres away from Shaheen Bagh, students from the Jamia Millia Islamia, with the support of Jamia Nagar locals, have been holding a protest on the road outside the varsity against the CAA.

 Delhi: Close contests result of straight fights, Congress has become irrelevant: Dr. Shastri